moyano83/Designing-Data-Intensive-Applications/README.md

 The basic write operation is to overwrite pages on disk.
-This can fail, for example if you split a page because an insertion caused it to be overfull, you need to write the two pages that were split, and also overwrite their parent page to update the references to the two child pages (can be solved partially by adding a append only write-ahead log named WAL).
-Pages has tipically latches (lightweight locks), to deal with concurrency problems.
+This can fail, for example if you split a page because an insertion caused it to be overfull, you need to write the two pages that were split, and also overwrite their parent page to update the references to the two child pages (can be solved partially by adding an append only write-ahead log named WAL).
+Pages has typically latches (lightweight locks), to deal with concurrency problems.

 ##### B-tree optimizations

 Some optimizations can be:

     * Use a copy-on-write scheme instead of WAL: A modified page is written to a different location, and a new version of the parent pages in the tree is created, pointing at the new location
     * Abreviatting the keys to save space, specially in interior pages which only needs to act as boundaries
     * Many B-tree implementations therefore try to lay out the tree so that leaf pages appear in sequential order on disk
     * Additional pointer to sibling pages might be added to speed scanning